-Proactive engagement with Swiss government departments, ministries, agencies and members of Swiss Parliament to establish a framework for a National Swiss Longevity Development Plan and Industrial Strategy to grow Switzerland’s Longevity ecosystem to scale and enable extension of national Health-Adjusted Life Expectancy.
+Proactive engagement with Swiss Longevity Industry participants to establish a framework for a National Swiss Longevity Development Plan and Industrial Strategy to grow Switzerland’s Longevity ecosystem to scale and enable extension of national Health-Adjusted Life Expectancy.

-A focus on cross-sector dialogue, projects and initiatives spanning government, industry, academia and other relevant spheres of activity, Longevity Swiss Foundation aims to achieve a maximum level of synergy and convergence, growing every aspect of Switzerland’s Longevity ecosystem to scale.
+A focus on cross-sector dialogue, projects and initiatives spanning industry, academia and other relevant spheres of activity, Swiss Longevity Valley aims to achieve a maximum level of synergy and convergence, growing every aspect of Switzerland’s Longevity ecosystem to scale.

 Though the intensive application of AI to advanced biomedicine, Switzerland can lead the world in Precision Health, utilizing the latest innovations in AI, Longevity, Biomarkers of Ageing and Advanced Biomedicine to become nation leading the world in preventive, personalized and precision health care for its citizens.